 Fort Worth, TX 76102

-The City Council has appointed a group of diverse community members to help kick-start expansion of the Fort Worth Convention Center, a move that would allow the facility to compete with convention centers in other cities.
+The City Council has appointed a group of diverse community members to help kick-start the expansion of the Fort Worth Convention Center, a move that would allow the facility to compete with convention centers in other cities.

-The convention center project will be funded through hotel occupancy taxes and fees generated by use of the building.
+The convention center project will be funded through hotel occupancy taxes and fees generated by the use of the building.
 The estimated budget is $400-$500 million.
 The project budget will be scaled to stay within revenues from these sources.

 With the expanded convention center, bookings are expected to grow from 151 to 292 per year, a 94% increase, with conventions specifically increasing from 61 to 83.
 Attendance is expected to grow from 780,000 per year to 1.2 million, a 55% increase.

 Design Review Committee members: Mayor Betsy Price, Mayor pro-tem Jungus Jordan, District 9 Councilwoman Ann Zadeh, Leah King, Bob Jameson, Jarred Howard, Ed Bass, Sasha Bass, Jay Chapa, Andy Taft, Bobby Ahdieh, Richard Casarez, Glenn Forbes, Johnny Campbell, Joseph DeLeon, Randy Gideon, Martha Peters, Adrian Parr, Anette Landeros, Jonathan Morris, Gloria Starling, Bob Benda, Lanny Lancarte.